okkam-it/flink-examples/README.md

 	* number of shards configuration: needed in most cases (see https://issues.apache.org/jira/browse/FLINK-4491)
 	* number of replicas configuration
 	* stop words, filter and mappings configuration
+* KafkaFlinkAvroParquet: shows how to integrate kafka, flink, avro and parquet.
+In particular
+	* AvroDeserializationSchema: deserialize a <T> object to byte[]
+	* AvroSerializationSchema: serialize the deserialized byte[] to a <T> object
+	* deserialized object are passed through a Kafka queue